SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Querying_MySQL_vs_Cassandra.md

 This is what a Cassandra table looks like under the hood.

 The *partitioning* key divides the data into logical units called *partitions*.
-Cassandra stores these as a row, and these partitions contain all of the data that correspond to this *partitioning Key*.
+Cassandra stores these as a row, and these partitions contain all of the data that correspond to this *partitioning key*.

 > [!NOTE]
 > MySQL's *primary key* is completely different from Cassandra's *partitioning key*.
 It is not the same type of identifier.